RoboTuan/synth-reid/README.md

 ![translations](https://github.com/RoboTuan/synth-reid/blob/main/images/GTASynthReid.png)

+# Person Re-Identification
+In this task we want to match the same pedestrain that was captured across multiple camera views.
+This is usually done with real data by training on a portion of the available identities and testing on the remaining ones.
+For the evaluation we have to extract a feature vector for all query and gallery images with our learned model.
+Then, for each query we rank by similarity all the gallery images and evaluate the ranking with metrics such as CMC and MaP.
+It has been shown that testing on a different datset lead to poor results.
+Recent methods adopt source-to-target techniques that brdige the gap between two or more dataset.
+However, collecting data for this kind of task is error-prone, time-consuming and has brought to light ethical concerns.
+Synthetic datasets are helpful in these areas although they introduct the complexity of synth-to-real adaptation.
+We created a dataset with the videogame GTAV and experimented with generative methods for image translation.
+We adapted to real-world dataset improving the performance of a direct transfer baseline and some earler adaptation methods.
+We were also able to generate images with a style closer to the target one.

 # Architecture
 Our network is based on CUT and includes the domain mapping, relationship preservation and discriminative modules.
 It has a single GAN since it does not need cycle consistency.
 Discriminative learning is embedded in the image translation process